Tangerine-Community/Tangerine/docs/data-collector/backups.md

 ## Copy device backups to a computer

+You can copy the backups by sending them over email from the indicated location but also by using the adb Android utlities

 Transfering the backup requres the [Android Debug Bridge](https://developer.android.com/tools/adb) installed on the computer.
 Make sure to add the command `adb` to your executable PATH environment variable.

 Use the following commands to save *all* of the database backup files: